 Moreover, Beyond Meat has also been facing a number of smear campaigns initiated by lobbyists supporting the meat industry in an attempt to drive the company out of the market.

-These campaigns are targeting Beyond Meat’s plant-based meat products and alleged that they are not as healthily as advertised by the company.
+These campaigns are targeting Beyond Meat’s plant-based meat products and alleging that they are not as healthy as advertised by the company.

 Any shift in consumers’ preference from Beyond Meat’s plant-based meat products to animal-based products will certainly result in lower sales, and thus, lower stock prices.

-Risk 8: Beyond Meat operates in a highly competitve industry
+Risk 8: Beyond Meat operates in a highly competitive industry

 Other than the conventional animal-protein companies, Beyond Meat is also facing stiff competition from companies that produce plant-based meat products.